kengentenerende/ThreatHunting/THP_EID_LOG_SIEM.md

 Enhanced logging (Script block logging) is great when hunting for malicious commands, as it gives visibility into the script in a plain, de-obfuscated version of a it.
 Some useful techniques on hunting malicious commands are described in the Sigma project under the PowerShell section.
 Additionally, FireEye released a great whitepaper on malicious use of PowerShell.
 - [SigmaRulesWindowsPowershell](https://github.com/Neo23x0/sigma/tree/master/rules/windows/powershell )
 - [THE INCREASED USE OF POWERSHELL IN ATTACKS](https://docs.broadcom.com/doc/increased-use-of-powershell-in-attacks-16-en)

+We can enable Turn On Module Logging & Turn on PowerShell Transcription as well, along with Turn On PowerShell Script Block Logging.
+Event IDs to hunt for are
+- 4104
+- 4105
+- 4106

 ## Malicious .NET and LDAP

 ### Execute-Assembly